Skip to content

 npx lockwarden check --incident node-ipc-may26

-An incident IOC bundle is a small JSON document — an incident id, a human-readable summary, references, and the affected package + version-range list (optionally file-level IOCs). check --incident matches the bundle against your resolved lockfile, including every transitive path, and exits 1 if anything matches.
+An incident IOC bundle is a small JSON document — an incident id, a human-readable summary, references, the affected package + version list, and optionally file-level IOCs. check --incident matches the package list against your resolved lockfile, including every transitive path, and exits 1 if anything matches. scan additionally matches fileIocs sha256 hashes against file contents inside artifacts.

 Bundles ship vendored inside the npm package.
 Running an incident check requires zero network, zero account, and works in airgapped CI.